 #### Step 3: Determine a Description

 Describe the endpoint starting with its name, in Go doc style: `MyWeb does X`.
-Embed this description in followup steps wherever you see `MyWeb does X`.
+This becomes the godoc comment on the `define.Web` var.

 #### Step 4: Determine the Required Claims